-Large schools of yellowtail fish had been spotted along the coastline in the morning, which could attract sharks, disaster risk management spokesperson Wilfred Solomons-Johannes said.
+Large schools of yellowtail fish had been spotted along the coastline in the morning, which could attract sharks, disaster risk management spokesman Wilfred Solomons-Johannes said.

 Red flags, which indicated a high shark alert, had been raised at all beaches in the bay.
 Bathers were advised to be vigilant, obey the shark siren, and take note of a change in flags.